ritterim/skellyCSS/README.md

 You can create an image skeleton by adding the `.skeleton-image` class to an img tag -- do not include the `src` attribute.
 By default this will apply the image skeleton at 100% height and width of the parent container.

 #### Sizes
-We have included some default sizes included for skeleton images:
+Here are some default sizes we have included for skeleton images:

 | Size | Modifier Class |
 | ------------ | ------------|